jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/fields/text/text.rst

    :width: 600
    :align: center

-10. Tooltip — enables adding a custom tooltip that will be displayed for active fields in the envelope.
-If left blank, the default tooltip is shown.
+10. Tooltip - enables adding a custom tooltip that will be displayed for active fields in the envelope.
+If left blank, the default tooltip is shown
 11. Multiline - this attribute specifies is this text field will be single or multi lined

 .. note:: Standart character limit is 1000 for singleline filed and 5000 for multiline field.